effectivecore/core/readme.md

 MySQL and SQLite can be used as SQL storages.
 The required versions can be found in the "readme/software.md" file.
-Storage connection and data retrieval will initialize only if required.
+Storage connection and data retrieval will initialize only on demand.
 Denying access to SQL storage will not raise an error, but will only make inaccessible part of the possibilities (for example, sessions and login will be disconnected, and on the pages with election